jonesnoah45010/simple_db/README.md

 # Simple DB API
-This API behaves like a simple, easy to use, JSON based database service.
+This API behaves like a simple, easy to use, JSON based user management service.
-Users can save and later extract saved JSON data.
+Users can be created and have basic password reset options.
+JSON data associated with each user can be saved and later extracted.
 The MySQL database table in use is partitioned by the user_id and kept up to date on new users via daily scheduled partition altering events.

 # Initial Setup...